raison00/dash-icon/README.md

 # Flutter Dart Dash Icons for Android, Apple, Windows
 ![apple-icon-152x152.png](dash-dart.ico/apple-icon-152x152.png)
+#
-This is what I call "DeskDashDart" because my Dash plushie lives at my desk.
+This is version "DeskDashDart" because my Dash plushie lives at my desk.
 Some Dashes do not have blue beards.
 DeskDashDart, as you can see, does.
 #
 [android-icon-144x144](dash-dart.ico/android-icon-144x144.png)